 blasted off from Cape Canaveral Air Force Station in Florida on

-Friday aboard a SpaceX Falcon 9 rocket for the second of 12
+Friday aboard a SpaceX Falcon 9 rocket.

-problem with its thruster rocket pods developed soon after
+but a problem with its thruster rocket pods developed soon after

 reaching orbit.
 Engineers sent commands for Dragon to flip

 valves and clear any blockage in a pressurization line in an

 By Friday evening, Dragon had fired its thruster rockets to

 raise its altitude and begin steering itself to rendezvous with